 Pro and prebiotic support for a healthy balance of bacteria in our intestines have shown to increase the production of serotonin.

-Regular exercise helps move energy in the body, and releases pain-blocking endorphins which also elevate our general mood while helping the body get tired for sleep.
+Regular exercise helps move energy in the body.
+It also releases pain-blocking endorphins that elevate our general mood, and help the body get ready for sleep.
 And sleep is a paramount resource for neurological and hormonal balance.